CallumM1999/Eleganta/DOCUMENTATION.md

     @endsection

-If you want to include content from another template, you can use __@include__.
-This behaves like __require__ in PHP.
+To include other template files, you can use the __@include__ method.

 #### Logic

-The templating language includes many methods typically found in PHP, but with a more friendly layout.
+The templating language includes many familiar methods, but with a more friendly layout.

 ##### Echo

-To echo data from __$data__, you can use the moustache syntax.
+To echo data from __$data__, you can use the mustache syntax.

     <h1>{{ $title }}</h1>